RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 ```

+*Note: REGARDS actions are able exporting such format dependencies using the method getDependency(VERB), where VERB enumeration can be found in @regardoss/store-utils.RequestVerbEnum*

 # Load a module

 Also most dynamic modules are made to be configured by the administrator, through REGARDS project administration interface, it is still possible to load them in code.
 The example below shows how to load authentication module.